 Looking to spice up your Bedrock world?
-Behavior packs are an incredible way to completely customize your Minecraft server.
+Behavior and texture packs are an incredible way to completely customize your Minecraft server.
 They act similarly to mods or data packs on Java Edition, allowing you to change mob behaviors, add custom items, modify loot tables, and so much more.

 Getting them running takes a few steps since we have to link the pack to your specific world file, but it is super straightforward.
 Let us get your new packs installed!